-President Cruz Announces Recommendation of Dr. Peter Nwosu as New Lehman Provost
+President Cruz Announces Recommendation of Dr. Peter O. Nwosu as New Lehman Provost

 Dr. Nwosu, an American Council on Education Fellow and Fulbright Scholar, is a nationally recognized academic leader whose impactful experience includes the collaborative design, development, and implementation of initiatives ranging from curricular modernization and innovation, to guiding faculty and staff development, expanding opportunities for faculty and student research and creative activities, aligning academic and student life, fostering strategic partnerships, and improving student success outcomes (access, learning, retention, graduation, and post-graduate experiences).